 We will disclose to clients cases where there is a danger that this cannot be fully achieved.
 Additional information on conflicts of interests can be provided to clients upon request.

 Arion Bank has always strived to give our clients the best possible result for their orders.
 With MiFID achieving this goal has been put into a more rigid legal framework.
 We will provide retail and professional clients with our order execution policy, which will offer clients some insight into how we select venues to execute their orders.
 “Best possible result” means that Arion Bank will take into account certain factors such as price, cost and speed of execution when processing orders.

-One of the main changes due to MiFID is the requirement to know our clients and subsequently categorise them according to a standard set of criteria.
+One of the main changes due to MiFID is the requirement to know our clients and subsequently categorize them according to a standard set of criteria.
 Most clients will receive the default rating of retail client, which gives them the most protection.
 Larger institutions and companies and companies that have received licences from the Financial Supervisory Authority are classified as professionals giving them less protection, as they are able to make their own investment decisions and assess investment risks on their own.
-Clients have the option to request a different categorisation, higher or lower providing they fulfil certain MiFID requirements.
-Clients who request a higher categorisation should be aware that the change in categorisation will lead to a lower client protection.
+Clients have the option to request a different categorization, higher or lower providing they fulfil certain MiFID requirements.
+Clients who request a higher categorization should be aware that the change in categorization will lead to a lower client protection.
 Finally there is the eligible counterparty.

 Arion Bank has adopted AML rules in accordance with Act No. 64/2006, on Measures to Prevent Money Laundering and Terrorist Financing, which is based on Directive 2005/60/EC of the European Parliament and of the Council and FATF’s 40 Recommendations and 9 Special Recommendations.

 The objective of the rules is to seek to prevent the use of the operations and activities of Arion Bank, or those of its subsidiaries, for the purpose of money laundering or terrorist financing.AML rules